 We're often asked how people go about making their Fun Palace, how to collaborate with new people and what they can make and do in their Fun Palace.

 Here are some ideas we've collected over the years:

-Whitstable Museum of Fun kick-started themselves on Twitter.
-We've found Twitter very useful for linking Fun Palaces people and places.
-Wave to us @funpalaces and we'll do our best to link you to useful people.

-Lambeth Libraries made 11 Fun Palaces across the borough in 2015 and all 13 Oldham Libraries made Fun Palaces in 2016 - they put up posters asking two questions, with room to add answers below: 'What would you like to do or learn?' and 'What can you offer to share or teach?'
-The Fun Palaces were filled with activities that people offered to share.
-Emphasise that it's about having a passion or enthusiasm for something - experts welcome too!

-Farnham Fun Palace was made by a group of people who work together and wanted to do something in their community - in doing so, they got to know a whole load of new people in their community.

-Brockwell Lido Fun Palace was made by a few artists, some people who go to the gym at the pool, others from a local action group.
-It started with just one of them and ended up with about 20 people making their Fun Palace as each person brought along a friend to get involved.

-At Liverpool Everyman Fun Palace, Sheffield Theatres and many other arts and science centres and venues, the producers invited local people (artists and not) in to use their spaces and to create the Fun Palace in their local venue.
-At ARC Stockton in 2016 they asked the young people who used their fover and café space to run their Fun Palace.

-At Old Bexley School Fun Palace the Head and teachers knocked on doors in the streets near the school, inviting people to get involved, not the PTA or parents or grandparents of the children, but ANYONE in the community - real community.

-Gillingham Library in Dorset have made two Fun Palaces and gave each one a different theme.
-The river Stour runs through the town, it is part of the town's history and culture, the library building sits on a bend in the river so they decided to make their first Fun Palace all about 'liquids'.
-They included lots of in-house activities - jigsaws of water scenes, liquid-related TED talks on their big screen, a pop-up reading group (books with a liquid such as water or blood in the title).
-They had watercolour art, CSI with the local police, the community choir sang and they approached the school's science department who agreed to help participants do Newtonian liquid experiments.
-Even the water board and supermarkets got involved.
+- Whitstable Museum of Fun kick-started themselves on Twitter.
+Social media is great for linking Fun Palaces people and places.
+Wave to us @funpalaces and we'll do our best to link you to useful people. - Lambeth Libraries made 11 Fun Palaces across the borough in 2015 and all 13 Oldham Libraries made Fun Palaces in 2016 - they put up posters asking two questions, with room to add answers below: 'What would you like to do or learn?' and 'What can you offer to share or teach?'
+Emphasise that it's about having a passion or enthusiasm for something - experts welcome too! - Farnham Fun Palace was made by a group of people who work together and wanted to do something in their community. - Brockwell Lido Fun Palace was made by a few artists, some people who go to the gym, others from a local action group.
+It started with just one and ended up with about 20 people making their Fun Palace as each person brought along a friend to get involved. - At Sheffield Theatres and many other arts and science centres, Makers invited local people (artists and not) in to use their spaces and to create the Fun Palace in their local venue. - At ARC Stockton in 2016 they asked the young people who used their foyer and café space to run their Fun Palace. - At Old Bexley School Fun Palace the Head and teachers knocked on doors in the streets near the school, inviting people to get involved, not the PTA or parents of the children, but ANYONE in the community. - Gillingham Library in Dorset have made two Fun Palaces and gave each one a different theme.
+The river Stour runs through the town, the library sits on a bend in the river so they made their first Fun Palace all about 'liquids'.
+They included lots of in-house activities - jigsaws of water scenes, liquid-related TED talks on their big screen, watercolour art, CSI with the local police, a community choir sang, even the water board and supermarkets got involved.

+funpalaces.co.uk